Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians: Perturbing the linearized maps.

-where $Y(t)$ is a given curve of Hamiltonian matrices, and $B(t)$ is a control taking values in $\mathcal{S}(d)$.
+and $B(t)$ is a control taking values in $\mathcal{S}(d)$.
 Recall that a matrix $M$ is called Hamiltonian if $\mathbb{J}M$ is symmetric.
 We denote by $\sp(2d)$ the set of Hamiltonian matrices of size $2d\times 2d$.
 This Lie algebra is the tangent space at the identity of the group $Sp(2d)$ of symplectic matrices.
 On this control problem, we can adapt \cite{RR} to our setting and get:

-\begin{proposition} There exists a nowhere dense closed set $\mK_D\subset \mS(d)$, which depends on the diagonal matrix $D$, such that the differential at $B_0$ of the map
+\begin{proposition} There exists a nowhere dense closed set $\mK_D\subset \mS(d)$, which depends on the diagonal matrix $D$, such that the differential at $B=0$ of the map

-is onto for each $s\in ]0, \delta[$ provided $K(0)+B_0(0)\not\in \mK_D$, where $C^{\infty}_c(]0,s[, \mS(d))$ is the space of compactly supported smooth curves, and $L_B(t)$ is the solution starting with initial condition $L_B(0)=0$ of the differential equation (\ref{eq-contr}). \end{proposition}
+is onto for each $s\in ]0, \delta[$ provided $K(0)\not\in \mK_D$, where $C^{\infty}_c(]0,s[, \mS(d))$ is the space of compactly supported smooth curves, and $L_B(t)$ is the solution starting with initial condition $L_B(0)=0$ of the differential equation (\ref{eq-contr}). \end{proposition}

 Assuming this Proposition, we finish the proof of the Theorem.

 \textit{Proof of Theorem \ref{thm-pert}.} Let $U$ be an open set in the space $C^{\infty}_{\theta}$ of admissible potentials.
 There exists $u_0\in U$ such that the corresponding $B_0(t)=\partial^2_{\hat q\hat q}u_0(te_1,0)$ satisfies $K(0)+B_0(0)\in \mK_D$.